 “I’m not going to say all that,” she said dryly.
 “Really.
 I’d be willing to pay more for your time.”

 “Ah!
 I had almost forgotten,” Evran said, though of course he had not.
 “Where is my payment for services rendered?”

 “Services rendered!”
 Evran repeated.
 “You must admit, they were exquisite.
 Come, Sword.”
 His sword stirred from its place against the wall, using the four appendages sprouting from its hilt to weave delicately across the floor.
 He paused for a moment to allow it to climb up his leg and onto his shoulder.
-He threw a wink over his shoulder at his bemused client, trusting the crystal blue of his eyes to calm her.
+He threw a wink over Sword’s hilt at his bemused client, trusting the crystal blue of his eyes to calm her.
 “I’m off to see the mayor about another job.”

-A panicked squeak arose from behind him, but he shut the door and shut the woman out of his mind.
+A panicked squeak arose from behind him, but he closed the door and shut the woman out of his mind.
 He pulled his sword from his back as he walked down the inn’s hallway, appreciating the fine craftsmanship.
 His craftsmanship, of course.
 Evran had realized years ago that there was no use wasting his money on tools other people had made when he could do a much better job of it himself.
 The sword’s fine limbs automatically took on their resting pose as guard and pommel.
 He grinned, flourishing the sword, watching the shining granite of the blade bend slightly as though it were metal.
 It had taken complex, skillful enchanting to get Sword to behave that way.
 Evran had known no others who were as capable as him.
 He allowed Sword to crawl back to its place on his back.